ttetrafon/system-intelligence-obsidian-vault/Game System/Gameplay/Gameplay.md

 Sometimes you may need to perform some action while doing something else.
 When the actions are mutually exclusive, you suffer a cumulative 1 [[Bonuses & Penalties/Synergy|synergy penalty]] for each action you are performing.
 > You are driving your bike while being followed and shot at by a rival gang's car.
 You are simultaneously zip within the traffic and shoot your pistol towards them, which means you suffer a -2 synergy penalty in both your drive and combat checks.

+A [[../Adventuring/Adventuring#Concentration|concentration check]] can be used to alleviate multitasking penalties, if successful.
+The difficulty of this check is equal to the number of simultaneous actions you are attempting to take.
+- On a success, reduce multitasking penalties by the concentration's check [[#Difficulty & Degree of Success/Failure (DoS/DoF)|DoS]].
+- On a failure, increase the multitasking penalties by the concentration's check [[#Difficulty & Degree of Success/Failure (DoS/DoF)|DoF]].

 # Tasks (Long-Term Activities)
 A task is a complex endeavour that takes time and requires multiple checks.